darkforest-eth/developer-guides/connecting-to-xdai/run-own-node.md

 # How to run your own xDai Node on Digital Ocean

-Welcome! cha0sg0d here.
-I'm a Dark Forest player and [dfdao](https://twitter.com/d_fdao) member.
-Here are the steps I took to sync an xDai node using the Nethermind client on a Digital Ocean instance.

 ### Why run your own xDai Node?
 - No queue of other people's transactions
 - No downtime.
 Thousands of other players are attempting to use the same free rpc endpoint as you otherwise!